 It all started out as a simple enough idea.
 All we were going to do was skip Christmas this year.
 We had no reason not to.
-We are both broke; Elisabeth is only a little over a year old, so she won’t remember; Rebekah and Caleb are staying in New York with their mother and step-father this year; and Robyn and I have been extremely busy over the past few months.
+We are both broke; Elwood is only a little over a year old, so she won’t remember; Rebekah and Caleb are staying in New York with their mother and step-father this year; and Robyn and I have been extremely busy over the past few months.
 Not having to deal with all of the additional work of decorating, buying gifts, and generally being “jolly” was going to be a relief.
 On top of that, we have both been desperately trying to fight the tide of consumerism in our culture.
 Taking a break from Christmas this year would go a long way to breaking that cycle.

 Or so we thought.

 As I sat and pondered exactly what to do with this newfound resolve, I realized that skipping Christmas was going to be difficult.
 Yet I was even more sure that it was the right thing to do.
 But my mind wasn’t completely made up until that last trip to Target.

 One evening, Robyn and I took the baby to Target to pick up a few needed items.
 It was before Thanksgiving, but they had all ready put up their “Holiday Season” display.
 There were a full twelve aisles of “holiday” decorations, “holiday” necessities, and various fake trees in all sorts of “holiday” colors.
 Upon closer inspection, I found the word “Christmas” printed in a few places such as on some of the “holiday” wrapping paper and “holiday” cards.
 And way in the back, on one four-foot section of shelving, I found the three different nativities that were being sold in that store.